AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/metadata/format-your-csv-file-for-metadata-import.md

 Adding a space to either side of the Pipe character or Greater Than Sign character results in spaces being added to the metadata, which could result in new tags being added to the metadata fields and assets.

-To learn what happens when an asset already has keywords selected in Workfront Library and you add different keyword in the CSV file, see [How information updates](#new).
+To learn what happens when an asset already has keywords selected in Workfront Library and you add different keyword in the CSV file, see [How information updates](#how-information-updates).

-## How information updates
+## How information updates {#how-information-updates}

 If an asset already has metadata information in Workfront Library but the metadata listed in the CSV file is different, the metadata for the asset updates to match the information in the CSV file.
 The way this works varies for the different types of metadata fields in Workfront Library.